 Some parents who manage their kids are excellent, especially when they want their child to be a musician because their child wants to be a musician.
 Things tend to get dicey if this push for a music career is coming from mom or dad making up for their missed opportunities in their own lives.
 Motivations aside, parents who manage are up against a rather large stereotype that can really work against them.
 Even a slight emotional outburst on a business issue from a momager or a dadager can get them branded as a crazed parent and can really put a damper on relationship building for the good of the project.

 I do understand their perspective.
 After all, no one will ever care as much about the artist as they will.
 Sadly, I have seen too many instances of parents being unwilling to relinquish the reigns of a project when they were clearly lacking the experience to adequately deal with what was happening around them.
 If you are a parent manager do keep in mind that you know what’s best for your child but that doesn’t always translate into knowing what is best for your child’s career.
 Keep the grip loose, moms and dads.

 Remember that any help you can trust and that you know will stand by their word is good help to have in music.
-In a pinch, parents are not the worst option for getting a project launched but (as with any other manager) proceed with caution and keep an open dialogue about your intentions and the possibilities of how things might change should your business grow.
+In a pinch, parents are not a bad option for getting a project launched but (as with any other manager) proceed with caution and keep an open dialogue about your intentions and the possibilities of how things might change should your business grow.

 Read on for the next part in this series, the seventh and last article.
 It will cover the topic of investors acting as managers.
 If you would like any other topics covered in this manner or have any feedback and / or suggestions for the site do drop us a line.
 We would really appreciate hearing from you.